Utkarsh1504/DSA-Java/lessons/subarrays.md

 #### Approach
 - We use two pointers, NAMELY, `start` and `end` to maintain the starting and ending point of the array and follow the steps given below:
--- Stop if we have reached the end of the array
+- Stop if we have reached the end of the array
--- Increment the end index if start has become greater than end -- Print the subarray from index start to end and increment the starting index.
+- Increment the `end` index if `start` has become greater than the `end` index.
+- Print the subarray from the `start` index to the `end` index and increment the `start` index.

 Below is the implementation of the above approach.